kuroesan/react-boilerplate-cli/README.md

   Commands:

-    create     create a new project
+    create|c <projectname>  create a new project
+    add|a                   add a new boilerplate
+    delete|d                delete a boilerplate
+    list|l                  show boilerplate list

   Options: